catborn/catborn/README.md

 - 🖨️ IT Support: Minor repairs of office equipment and user support
 - 📊 IT Management: Procurement, contract preparation, and equipment inventory
 - 🔒 Information Security: Implementing and maintaining security protocols
-- 👥 Technical Consulting: Advising staff on computer hardware and software usage
+- 👥 Technical Consulting: Advising staff on computer hardware and software usage-->

 ## 🌱 Current Focus